adam-23/tiny_power/README.md

 All I needed to do was create a python GUI interface that connected those above commands to a button touch event.
 I quickly repurposed some Stack code from a Tkinter application for a basic Hello World program in Python and this was the result.
 Since I use a Linux desktop based on the X11 display manager, Tkinter windows look ugly.
-No real way around that.
+No way around that.
 So I decided to find an alternative.

 ![Alt text](https://github.com/adam-23/tiny_power/blob/master/tk_screenshot.png)